tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 - Have a backup destination ready, such as another drive or an encrypted folder.
 - Keep your TezSign master/key decryption password safe.
 The backup is not useful without it.

-> **Critical:** Never run two TezSign devices, cards, or restored copies with the same keys at the same time.
+> **🚨 CRITICAL:** Never run two TezSign devices, cards, or restored copies with the same keys at the same time.
 That can cause double signing and slashing.

-> **Baker host note:** If you use the baker machine itself as a temporary staging computer, delete the temporary backup folder or archive from the baker after you have restored it to your backup flashed card(s).
+> **ℹ️ INFO: Baker Host Staging:** If you use the baker machine itself as a temporary staging computer, delete the temporary backup folder or archive from the baker after you have restored it to your backup flashed card(s).
 Do not leave loose signer backups sitting on the baker host.

 ## Find the `data` Partition